bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kosambi.md

 * He continued to live in Pune, travelling by train to the Tata Institute in Bombay.
 * What was now becoming typical, the sixteen years he spent at the Tata Institute started well but deteriorated.
 * Homi Bhabha arranged for Kosambi to become president of the Mathematics Section of the 34th Indian Science Congress that was held in Delhi 1-8 January 1947.
+* By this time he had tried his hand at fabricating at least one, his "universal" calculating machine, the Kosmagraph ...
 * DDK did not proofread this paper, and thus it is not in the form that he would have wished.
-* Dharmananda had prohibited even his own family from visiting him.
-* So not only Damodar but his mother too was not near him when the end came.
-* Damodar was much too disturbed during this period of his father's fast unto death.
 * Dhannananda must have had great influence on Damodar's growth.
 * However their minds had progressed in two different directions.
 * There he talked with, among others, Albert Einstein, J Robert Oppenheimer, Hermann Weyl, John von Neumann, Marston Morse, Oswald Veblen and Carl Ludwig Siegel.